linagora/OBM/satellite/doc/README.txt

 /etc/obm-satellite/mods-available corresponding file must exist anyway to enabling it.

-A module can use some services.
+A module can use services.

 Services: